-The Almighty provided these plants and oils to heal our bodies, minds and Spirits, through the smallest molecular components of Mother Earth.
-Essential oils and aromas are the original source of healing used in combination with Massage, Reflexology, and ‘Hands On’ Healing or ‘the laying on of hands.’
+Our Creator has provided these plants and oils for us to heal our bodies, minds and Spirits, through the smallest molecular components of Mother Earth.
+Essential oils and aromas are the original source of healing used in combination with Therapeutic Massage, Reflexology, and ‘Hands On’ Healing or ‘the laying on of hands.’

 How do essential oils work?